BHM: Rosie Sykes on Spurs boosting her hockey career and England history-maker

 BAME inspiration

-Despite blazing her trail more than 40 years ago, there is currently just one BAME player on the GB setup across both the men's and women's squads and Sykes remains just one of only two black women to ever play hockey for England and Great Britain.
+Despite blazing her trail more than 40 years ago, there is currently just one BAME player on the GB setup across both the men's and women's squads and Sykes remains just one of only three black women to play hockey for England and Great Britain.

 Sykes said: "It just shows you that it does happen - people do get inspired by seeing someone who looks like them playing a particular sport.
 My only disappointment is that there haven't been more black players coming through.